Maz flashes an overwire bra with a Philmore suit, shot by Lydia.

 Stop.
 Think.
 You do know this, I suspect.
 It's just so much nicer to think that the world has a simple solution to a complicated problem that affects an unpleasantly high number of your friends.

 I was genuinely so boggled the first . . .
 14 times . . .
 I saw this assertion that it took me until last November to actually go and track down where the heck it had come from.
-Turns out, from the charity founder herself, who got told by a priest, though they have noticeably dialled back on it, now making vague assertions about status offering "security" instead.
+Turns out, from the charity founder herself, who got told by a priest, though they have noticeably dialed back on it, now making vague assertions about status offering "security" instead.

 The initial publicity clearly appealed to lots of folks, and thus, it has stuck, and gets repeated like any other urban myth online.
 It is absolutely a myth, by the way - I ended up emailing someone who had written a report on their Bra Adventures in Tanzania and they said they rather regretted claiming there was research to show this since later on he had investigated it and . . . . nope.

-This makes sense if you are familiar with some of the stats available the UK about sexual assault (data gathering and even definitions vary wildly from country to country).
+This makes sense if you are familiar with some of the stats available in the UK about sexual assault (data gathering and even definitions vary wildly from country to country).

 Let's talk about the status thing.
-It is true that you have a higher chance of going through sexual assault if you have a low socio-economic status.
+It is true that you have a higher chance of going through sexual assault if you have a low socioeconomic status.
 But ALL women face this risk to a terrifyingly high degree, being rich and high status does not prevent it.
 Also, being low SES increases your chances of all crime, plus also a huge variety of other unpleasant things, like cancer, or chronic pain, or mental health issues, I mean honestly the list is endless.
 It's almost like poverty and marginalisation are . . . just really bad for people?
 Astonishing insight there, I know.
 Sorry.

 You can't fix this Pygmalion-style with a fancy hat and pretending to be posh.
 And you know this, because you haven't suggested to your poor friend that you lend her your expensive jewellery and teach her a new accent* to reduce her risk of rape, because that would be silly, and also extremely rude.